 Contact: Patrick Day, Art Lab Manager

 Access to the facility will be scheduled by all patrons during the pandemic using the Art Lab by signing up on the Bookings calendar which you can find on your University Outlook email account.
-Here is the link also: https://outlook.office365.com/owa/calendar/ArtLab@admin.live.unc.edu/bookings/ We will be limiting access to two individuals working at any one time in each shop and only one in the spray booth.
-Pat will receive an email from Bookings that tells me you have scheduled times to use the shop, in that email you should note if it is his regularly scheduled hours and will he be available for this, 9am -12pm and 1pm-5pm , Monday-Friday.
+No one is allowed to just use the Art Lab at any time and must use this calendar.
+Only students currently enrolled in art courses at the Art Lab can sign up at this time.
+Here is the link: https://outlook.office365.com/owa/calendar/ArtLab@admin.live.unc.edu/bookings/ We will be limiting access to two individuals working at any one time in each shop and only one in the spray booth.
+Pat will receive an email from Bookings that tells me you have scheduled times to use the shop, in that email you should note if it is his regularly scheduled hours and will he be available for this, 9 am -12 pm and 1 pm-5 pm , Monday-Friday.
 Pat will act as your “buddy” when he has no conflicts when you are working during his shift and we will confirm this by email.
 If it is after hours you will need to notate who will be your “buddy’ and include them, Cc, in a separate email directly to Pat stating what shop and the hours you have signed up for.
-The reason for this is only one person can sign up for a block of time and no one can use power tools alone, so in the event of afterhours working we’ll try this system.
+The reason for this is only one person can sign up for a block of time and no one can use power tools alone, so in the event of after-hours working, we’ll try this system.

 The tool room is the hub for all activities in the Art Lab.
-This room is centrally located between the wood and metal shops and houses all hand-held equipment, safety gear, and miscellaneous hardware for all shops.
+This centrally-located room between the wood and metal shops houses all hand-held equipment, safety gear, and miscellaneous hardware for all shops.
 The tool room also houses a computer for research and communication available to students whenever the tool room is open.

-The 1,212-square foot metal shop has 22-foot ceilings, four movable “elephant nose” ventilation hoses, and a roof- mounted exhaust system for removal of toxic fumes.
+The 1,212-square foot metal shop has 22-foot ceilings, four movable “elephant nose” ventilation hoses, and a roof-mounted exhaust system for removing toxic fumes.
 The facility also houses two permanent welding areas, a brazing area, and several tables for laying out.
-It is adjacent to the dock, where students can access a forging/ fabrication area.
+It is next to the dock, where students can access a forging/ fabrication area.